Ismael-Safadi/Rubber-Ducky-USB-using-arduino-leonardo-/README.md

 Hardware Requirement
 =
-- Arduion . any type of arduino like leonardo , pro micro or nano .
+- Arduion . any type of arduino like leonardo or pro micro .
 - Physical access into victim machine

 Software Requirement